-Managing the programme of major civic and ceremonial occasions including Remembrance Sunday, Royal Visits and Freedom Parades.
+Managing the programme of major civic and ceremonial events including Remembrance Sunday, Royal Visits and visits from Heads of State, Freedom Parades, the Annual Civic Service and the Annual Mayor-Making Dinner.

 Organising the full calendar of civic functions.

 Arranging overseas visits.